Introduction: From lawn to catwalk

 A. Green materials on the rise

-Brands like Johann & Johanna experiment with pineapple leather aprons and hemp fabric for black football jerseys – a response to the criticism of fast fashion.
+Brands like Johann &Johanna experimenting with pineapple leather aprons and hemp fabric for black football jerseys – a response to the criticism of fast fashion.

 B. Smart Textiles

-• NFT certification: CFS plans to issue certificates of authenticity via blockchain Cheap football jersey purchases are a way to combat counterfeits.
+NFT certification: CFS plans to issue certificates of authenticity via blockchain.
+To combat counterfeits, it's important to link purchases of cheap football jerseys to counterfeit products.